-What I really learned was that it is almost impossible to understand British History and Culture, our Society today, without understanding Freemasonry’s place in it and that this is probably the best reason for more debate and openness on the subject.
+What I also learned was that it is almost impossible to understand British History and Culture, our Society today, without understanding Freemasonry's place in it.

 I like your stories, because they are very interesting and have a nice attention to detail.
 They contain all the signs of someone who is a writer.